LoicBrassart/lille-0920-js-p3-pema-backend/README.md

 The URL_PREFIX env var is used by the emailer in order to generate clickable links.
 If you don't want to set this as an environment variable, you can hard code your url in `/middleware/mailer.js`.

-### An Additional Note:

-* As this template deals with **confidential information** such as user passwords, be sure to obtain a security certificate and **redirect from http:// to https://** routes in production.

-## FAQ:

-* Q: Why SQL instead of Mongo?

     * A: Simply because most hosting providers offer SQL as part of a shared hosting package while Mongo requires VPS services.